What Does Nursing Care In A Care Home Look Like?

 Nursing home fees will also vary because of the higher levels of care required, alongside specialised services, staff members and facilities, nursing home costs are usually more expensive than residential care homes.
 If yourself or a loved one is assessed as needing ongoing nursing care, it’s likely that you or they will be eligible for NHS funded nursing care which overall, covers the nursing portion of care.

 If you’re finding certain aspects of your lifestyle challenging and can no longer care for yourself without support from others, it could be time to move into a care home.
 However, if you’re also in need of medical needs which require care from a registered nurse and other qualified care assistants then a nursing home would be more suited.
-In some situations, you could live in a residential care home to begin with, prior to moving into a nursing home, especially if your needs increase.
+In some situations, you could live in a residential care home to begin with prior to moving into a nursing home, if your needs increase.
+Many care homes offer a continuum of care, meaning they provide multiple levels of support allowing residents to stay in their home as their requirements change.
+For example, Struan Lodge Care Home in Edinburgh offers mixed community living including Residential, Nursing, Dementia and Palliative Care.
+This ensures a seamless transition of care types that causes little to no disruption to a resident's every day life.

 It’s also important to know that nursing homes offer services following on from a diagnosis of a certain condition or if you’re coming out of hospital.
 If you’re unsure on your care needs or whether you need nursing care or not, you can apply for a care needs assessment done by social services which is free; they work out the care you need and advise you on different places in which the care can be provided.

 Nursing Care in Edinburgh